Rules for recounts in presidential battleground states

 Automatic recount: No

-Recount law: A candidate can request a recount if the margin of victory is less than or equal to 0.5 percentage point.
+Recount law: A candidate can request a recount if the margin of victory is less than or equal to 0.5 percentage point of the total vote.

 Deadline: A recount must be requested within two business days after results have been certified.